Skip to main content

 The latest recipes, tips, and tricks, plus behind-the-scenes stories from the Cook's Illustrated team.

-Rub with Salt and Baking Powder
+2. Rub with Salt and Baking Powder

 Both substances pull moisture out of the skin.
 But baking powder has additional powers.
 It prods some of the skin’s proteins and fat to break down, which, combined with its alkalinity, accelerates the Maillard reaction, for skin that browns and crisps more quickly.
 And—with the same type of chemical reaction that makes baked goods rise—baking powder reacts during an overnight rub to generate tiny carbon dioxide bubbles that make the skin more porous and even crisper after it cooks.

 The excess juices in the chicken need an escape route, since the skin can’t brown until the surface moisture evaporates.
-We create go about this in three ways:
+We go about this in three ways:

-1. We use a metal skewer to poke holes in the fat deposits on top of the breast and thighs (these fatty pockets look opaque under the skin and are easy to spot).
+• Use a metal skewer to poke holes in the fat deposits on top of the breast and thighs (these fatty pockets look opaque under the skin and are easy to spot).

-2. We also like to cut a few holes near the back of the bird to provide extra-large channels for the juices to drip down and escape.
+• Use a paring knife to cut a few holes near the back of the bird to provide extra-large channels for the juices to drip down and escape.

-3. Finally, we separate the skin from the meat over much of the bird by running a hand between the two (making sure not to tear the skin), which allows fat and juices to run freely.
+• Separate the skin from the meat over much of the bird by running a hand between the two (making sure not to tear the skin), which allows fat and juices to run freely.

 Chicken isn’t the only kind of bird that can benefit from these tricks.
 We also apply them to our Easier Roast Turkey.